knightsUCF/CarRacing/Log.md

 Another thing we will want to do for the player right away is detect collisions.
 So we will use the unity physics engine, and we will give the player a few seconds to witness the physics collisions, but then we will reset the game to the beginning (with the state machine found in Data.cs)

+III.
+UI

+So we will want a score view, so we can keep track of points.
+Again this is something that can easily be customized later, so we can rest easy implementing the score view, without fearing we will be redoing our work later.

+We also want some simple stuff to orient the player like, "Start Game", "Game Over", some simple state stuff to orient us.

+IV.
+Gameplay

+This will be the meat of the project.
+We will want to start by having a lane of random traffic moving in front of us.
+We can begin to start playing around with this prototype.
+Next would be to establish the traffic coming on down the left side.

+And after that we want to establish physics collisions.
+We will need to play around with the mass physics properties of the rigid body, since this can only be set through experimentation.

+Once the player colliders with a car, restart the game, to begin to give the player a sense of gameplay.
+Also save the high score so the player can test their high score against others.

+We also want to add some basic sounds here.

+This actually is all we need to do for now.
+Once this becomes part of a solid prototype, we will want to also introduce some sort of powerups coming down the street for us to catch.

+V. Code

+Of course we want to keep code as simple as possible.
+Beginning right away the game as a state machine in Data.cs will make our lives much easier.

 # Basic Starting Game Objects